 The Tier I formula is used to allocate funds when the total LIHEAP regular fund appropriation is less than or equal to the equivalent of an FY1984 appropriation of \$1.975 billion.
 Above an appropriation of \$1.975 billion, funds are allocated according to Tier II of the formula, which includes a hold-harmless level to prevent some states from losing LIHEAP funds.
 Finally, Tier III applies to appropriations at or above \$2.25 billion, and includes a second hold-harmless provision, the hold-harmless rate.
-Until FY2006, when Congress appropriated just over \$3 billion to the program, total LIHEAP regular appropriations had not exceeded the equivalent of an FY1984 appropriation of \$1.975 billion since FY1986.
+Until FY2006, when Congress appropriated \$2.48 billion in regular funds, total LIHEAP regular appropriations had not exceeded the equivalent of an FY1984 appropriation of \$1.975 billion since FY1986.
 This report will be updated as legislative or program activities warrant.